vlazzarini/vlazzarini.github.io/_posts/2022-12-27-audio-clock.md

 which is to use builtin timers such as `setTimeout()` to fire events at specific times.
-We noticed that within a music context, this approach is not resilient enough for applications requiring a steady pulse, whch are strongly timed.
+We noticed that within a music context, this approach is not resilient enough for applications requiring a steady pulse, which are strongly timed.
 We can now investigate what the alternatives are.
 The first one of these is the graphics drawing clock, provided by `requestAnimationFrame()`, but we read it may be called about 60 times a second, which does not allow us